G7495x/CSE-VTU-Labs---2010-Syllabus/(10CSL77) Networks Lab/07 - CRC/README.md

 	<br><br><img src="../Images/7-2.png?raw=true" width="480px">
 * The **data** bits are the dividend.
 * **REMAINDER** is the CRC bits and **quotient** is discarded.
+* The divisor is normally called the **generator polynomial** or simply the generator.
+The divisor is 1 bit longer than the required size of CRC.
+The MSB of the divisor must be 1.
+* A **pre-defined divisor** is used.
+The divisor is **common** between sender and receiver.
+* For 16-bit CRC, the divisor must be **16+1=17** bits long with leftmost bit = 1.
 * CRC is computed by sender.
 It is **appended** to the data bits and sent.
 The reciever just performs a division operation on the entire received bits.
 After the division, the appended CRC bits should be **zeros**.
 If not, then an **error** is detected.
-* The divisor is normally called the **generator polynomial** or simply the generator.
-* A **pre-defined divisor** is used.
-The divisor is **common** between sender and receiver.
-* For 16-bit CRC, the divisor must be **16+1=17** bits long with leftmost bit = 1.
 * **CRC-CCITT** (16-bit) standard divisor - 0b10001000000100001. (x<sup>16</sup>+x<sup>12</sup>+x<sup>5</sup>+1)

 ### Mechanism